 • Surveys.

-Why no "Identify an IT asset lifecycle model" activity?
+(Question for PeopleCert) Why is there no “Identify an IT asset lifecycle model” activity?
 The lifecycle model is where the audit and verification procedures are listed.

 § 4.1.6 IT asset owner